MarcusE1W/absolute-beginner/content/post/sys-setup.md

 Instead of  setting variables (and this includes the $PATH) in .bashrc or .profile or so in fish you use the `set` command.
 So with `set TERM xterm-256color` you add a variable.

-I think to export the variable you add  `-x`
+- To export the variable you add  `-x`
+- To set a variable globally add `-g`.
+This will save it permanently.

 ### Aliases and functions in fish